 Now 25 years old, I have spent the last ten years getting to know the USA, especially where I live in Oklahoma, learning English and adjusting to American culture.
-For several years now, I have had my sights set on dentistry as my chosen profession, my calling.
+For several years now, I have had my sights set on dentistry as my chosen profession and my calling.

-My dream is to develop a dental practice geared toward the increasing numbers of immigrants in Oklahoma who are underserved or lack access to oral health care.
+My dream is to develop a dental practice geared toward the increasing number of immigrants in Oklahoma who are underserved or lack access to oral health care.
 I look forward to a lifetime of service, especially to the underserved, and gaining increasing experience going on missions for many decades.
-I feel strongly that dental care is optimized due to the quality of communication between doctor and patient and I seek intense levels of engagement as a dentist with the underserved.
+I feel strongly that dental care is optimized due to the quality of communication between doctor and patient.
+I seek intense levels of engagement as a dentist with the underserved.

 Like many Korean immigrants to America, I am passionate about peace and security, not only in America in these trying times but especially back home in Korea.
-While I am not fascinated by the idea of becoming a soldier on his way off to war, serving the military as a dentist is one of the career options I will explore down the road.
+While I am not fascinated by the idea of becoming a soldier on his way off to war, I will explore serving the military as a dentist.

-My long-term goal is to serve my community by developing a low-cost clinic where the underserved would be able to access primary oral health care.
+My long-term goal is to serve my community by developing a low-cost clinic where the underserved can access primary oral health care.
 Some of my dearest friends at my church are in medical school, and we spend a lot of time discussing and planning to develop clinics for the underserved.

 I have volunteered at free healthcare clinic events and fairs and Oklahoma Mission of Mercy events, a 2-day free dental clinic held at a different location annually throughout the State of Oklahoma.
 I also have been volunteering at my church as a translator for a group of Korean immigrants who struggle with English.
-For the past five years, I've been helping some of them with visits to the doctor's office and banks or running errands weekly.
+For the past five years, I've been helping some of them with doctor visits and banks or running errands weekly.

-I have worked as a dental lab technician in training for one year at XXXX Dental, where I've learned a great deal about dentistry.
+I have worked as a dental lab technician in training for one year at XXXX Dental, where I learned a great deal about dentistry.
 I also had the privilege to shadow and assist Dr. XXXX XXXX at XXXX Smiles for three years, during which I explored the dental profession extensively.
-The shadowing experience has helped me appreciate the importance of developing and maintaining highly efficient dental office procedures, solidifying my interest in dentistry, and learning a great deal about doctor-patient relations.
+The shadowing experience helped me appreciate the importance of developing and maintaining highly efficient dental office procedures, solidifying my interest in dentistry, and learning much about doctor-patient relations.

-My central professional goals in life are to help low-income families, collaborate with charities and non-profit organizations, and participate in dental missionary activity even though I am currently limited by my undocumented status.
+My personal and professional goals are to help low-income families, collaborate with charities and non-profit organizations, and participate in dental missionary activity, even though my undocumented status currently limits me.
 I am close with friends who visit South America each year on a medical/dental mission.
 I look forward to going on dental care missions to where I am most needed on at least an annual basis.
 My dream of providing dental care to those most in need in the Developing World is another reason I would like to serve for some years as a dentist in the military.
-It would be excellent training for the dental missionary activity in which I seek to engage.
-My personal experience as an undocumented, financially-struggling immigrant has helped me to stay humble yet diligent.
+It would be excellent training for the dental missionary activity I seek to engage in.
+My experience as an undocumented, financially struggling immigrant has helped me stay humble yet diligent.
 It has also made me acutely aware of the importance of dental care for the underserved.